grace-notes/website/contents/topics/edification.md

 * “_Imitators of God . . ._” Eph 5:1

-**The Importance of the Pastor’s Teaching in Edification**
+## The Importance of the Pastor’s Teaching in Edification

 The responsibility of the pastor in edification is found in a number of passages.

-**2 Cor.
-10:8, “_For even if I should boast somewhat further about our authority, which the Lord gave for building you up and not for destroying you, I shall not be put to shame,_”**
+> **2 Cor.
+10:8**, “For even if I should boast somewhat further about our authority, which the Lord gave for building you up and not for destroying you, I shall not be put to shame,”

 The Corinthians wavered so much that Paul really had to get tough with them and throw his rank around.